Stuart, Florida.

 The Black Marlin

-After 27 years in the Food and Beverage arena for the cruise ship industry and former owner of Stuart’s famous Jolly Sailor Restaurant, Bob Davis knows what people want in a memorable dining experience.
+With 27 years of experience in the Food and Beverage industry, including his time in the cruise ship sector and as the former owner of Stuart's renowned Jolly Sailor Restaurant, Bob Davis knows what it takes to create a memorable dining experience.

-Bob, along with his wife Tracy, came up with the concept to create one of South Florida’s most exciting new restaurants, Sailor’s Return.
+Together with his wife Tracy, Bob envisioned Sailor’s Return, one of South Florida’s most exciting new restaurants.

-This 8000 square foot, 220 seat restaurant with two bars is nestled on Sunset Bay Harbour and Marina.
-One of South Florida’s premier waterfront locations.
+This 8,000-square-foot, 220-seat establishment, featuring two bars, is located at Sunset Bay Harbour and Marina—one of South Florida’s premier waterfront destinations.

-Their experienced executive leadership group is committed to creating a unique and special collaborative culture for their team members.
-The team members at La Grande Martier come from many different places & backgrounds.
-Many began their work experience in restaurants at 14-15 years old.
-They all share the same passion for consistently delivering outstanding food, drinks, and service.
+The experienced executive leadership team at La Grande Martier is dedicated to fostering a unique and collaborative culture for their staff.
+Their team members come from diverse backgrounds and locations, with many starting their careers in restaurants at the age of 14 or 15.
+Despite their varied experiences, they all share a common passion for consistently providing exceptional food, drinks, and service.

-All the sails that they use are 100% recycled.
-They are collected from sailors and sail-lofts, then sorted and carefully identified.
-Their creative process is diametrically opposed to the one of regular fashion and decor items collections: they start with the recovered material and then imagine their new products.
-And through this upcycling process, they choose the spirit of their collections.
+All the sails they use are 100% recycled, sourced from sailors and sail-lofts, then sorted and carefully identified.
+Their creative process contrasts sharply with traditional fashion and decor collections: they begin with the reclaimed material and design new products around it.
+Through this upcycling approach, they define the unique spirit of their collections.

-Stitched inside their bags and most of their decor items, a certificate of origin retraces the history of the recycled sailcloth, specifies the sail number and the number of products made from the sail.
+Each bag and most decor items feature a certificate of origin stitched inside, detailing the sailcloth’s history, including the sail number and the number of products made from that sail.

-This Coastal Chic store features an eclectic collection of all things coastal with vast array of home accessories, unique gifts and fabulous finds.
-They are thrilled to announce the opening of their Pandora shop-in-shop!
-All of the beautiful Pandora jewelry you know and love is there now!
-They always have something new to see when you visit their store!
-In addition to the perfect accent for your home, Gumbo Limbo Coastal Chic features casual coastal clothing, jewelry, accessories and more!
+Gumbo Limbo Coastal Chic offers a distinctive blend of coastal-inspired treasures, featuring a wide selection of home accessories, unique gifts, and fabulous finds.
+They are excited to announce the opening of their Pandora shop-in-shop, showcasing all the beautiful Pandora jewelry you know and love!
+There's always something new to discover with each visit.
+In addition to the perfect home accents, Gumbo Limbo Coastal Chic also offers casual coastal clothing, jewelry, accessories, and much more!

 VÊTU